Quadratic variation and quadratic roughness: Balanced partition sequences

 \section{Balanced partition sequences}

-One difficulty in comparing quadratic variation along two different partition sequences is the lack of uniform bounds on the partition intervals and lack of comparability between two partitions.
-We introduce in this section the class of {\it balanced} partition sequences which allow for such bounds.
+One difficulty in comparing quadratic variation along two different partition sequences is the lack of uniform bounds on the partition intervals and the lack of comparability between two partitions.
+In this section, we introduce the class of {\it balanced} partition sequences which allow such bounds.